hpc/charliecloud/doc-src/ch-run-oci_desc.rst

 Operations
 ==========

-The following operations are supported.
-One operation is not supported, :code:`kill`.
+All OCI operations are accepted, but some are no-ops or merely scaffolding to satisfy the caller.
 For comparison, see also:

 * `OCI runtime and lifecycle spec
   <https://github.com/opencontainers/runtime-spec/blob/master/runtime.md>`_